crnobog69/kolo/README-en.md

 <details>
 <summary>Kolo - Meaning</summary>

-- Kolo (game): A traditional circular dance involving rhythmic movements, usually in a group.
+- Kolo (game): Serbian traditional circular dance involving rhythmic movements, usually in a group.

 - Electric circuit (Električno kolo): A pathway for electric current, including a power source and electronic components.